flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - Show First Officer Avatar
     - When enabled, the first officer avatar will be visible in the cockpit.
     - The avatar style can be chosen in the MSFS settings `General Options -> Misc`.
+- Pause At TOD
+    - Pause at TOD can be configured by distance between 0-50 NM before TOD
+    - When enabled, your aircraft will pause at the specified distance before TOD
+    - If the TOD point shifts before your present position, or AP mode reverts in CRZ, it will pause the simulation.

     !!! block ""
         ![img_3.png](../../assets/flypados3/flypad-settings-realism-avatars.png){loading=lazy align=center width=49%}